 There are many options available when it comes to getting a payday or instalment loan, so it’s important to compare them to find the one that best fits your needs.
 Look at the loan amount, features, the APR, and how quickly the loan is expected to be repaid to ensure the loan matches your needs

 #2 Review the eligibility criteria.

-While lenders may still accept applications if you have a bad credit history, they still have criteria that is required to be met.
+While lenders may still accept applications if you have a bad credit history, they still have criteria that are required to be met.
 Check the minimum age, income and residency requirements as well as the loan amount and terms that are offered.
 More importantly, be sure to check whether the lender is licensed under FCA.
 This information is generally found on the website of the lender along with the registration number.